Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 Summary of Findings¶

-This tutorial walked through the complete Data Science Lifecycle — from extracting and merging 8 NHANES component tables, through exploratory analysis of distributions and group differences, to building and evaluating two complementary predictive models.
+This tutorial walked through the complete Data Science Lifecycle — from extracting and merging 8 NHANES component tables from different files, through exploratory analysis of distributions and group differences, to building and evaluating two complementary predictive models.
 The key findings are:

 Recommendations¶